The title of the post, “Improving Donor Retention: Best Ways to Keep in Touch”

 2. Promote VTO in Volunteer Registration Forms:

-To streamline the process, consider integrating your sign-up forms with a tool like 360MatchPro Volunteer Hub, making it easy for volunteers to check if their company offers VTO or other charitable programs.
+To streamline the process, consider integrating your sign-up forms with a tool like Double the Donation Volunteering, making it easy for volunteers to check if their company offers VTO or other charitable programs.

 Step 1)